 - Go to the Settings Tab, to explore the options related to hierarchies (see next image). - Note the All Hierarchy option (top arrow), here set to True: this will create a Member that aggregates all Detail Members in the dimension (thus, an addition of United States, Canada, Mexico, Colombia and Venezuela).
-Setting this option to False will, logically, keep this Member from being added to the Dimension. - Locate the Total Aggregate option (last setting), which by default is False, and set it to True.
-When changed to True (as shown, second arrow), a Total Regions member will be created-this will add the existing hierarchies, which in this case are North America and South America.
+Setting this option to False will, logically, keep this Member from being added to the Dimension. - Locate the Total Aggregate option (last setting), which by default is False.
+Keep this option as False, as it has no direct use in the creation of Dimensions in Nexus database.

-Save the Dimension.
-The Region dimension looks as follows:
+• Save the Dimension.

+The Region dimension looks as follows when you click on the Members tab: